SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0825 GMT

 -------------------------------------

-The benchmark five-year swap rate up 5 bps at 8.07 percent, while the one-year rate 3 bps higher at 8.46 percent.
+The benchmark five-year swap rate down 1 basis point at 8.36 percent, and the one-year rate also falls 1 bp to 8.57 percent.

 CALL MONEY